googleapis/python-genai/README.md

 from google.genai import types

 contents = [
-  types.Part.from_text('What is this image about?'), types.Part.from_uri(
+  types.Part.from_text(text='What is this image about?'), types.Part.from_uri(
-    file_uri: 'gs://generativeai-downloads/images/scones.jpg',
+    file_uri='gs://generativeai-downloads/images/scones.jpg',
-    mime_type: 'image/jpeg',
+    mime_type='image/jpeg',
   )
 ]
 ```